SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/http-traces-source.md

   }
 ]
 ```
-In the example above we have three spans, one parent span without `parentId` and it's two children spans
+In the example above we have three spans, one parent span without `parentId` and its two children spans
 which refer to it's `id` with the `parentId` field.

 You can replace the variables `parentSpanId` and `traceId` with random hexadecimal ids